fly-apps/node-dictaphone/readme.md

 * adds Express server, with support for GET, POST, DELETE; including ranges
 * adds Tigris support for storing audio files.
+* adds Redis and websockets for broadcasting updates

 With these changes multiple replicas of this application can be deployed, even in multiple regions.